-This is a new future land use designation not found in the 2013 plan.
-Many of the properties now showing as mixed-use were designated as a Planned Area.
-That designation was not carried forward.
+Mixed-use as a Future Land Use Designation is new to this Plan.
+Many of the properties now showing as Mixed-use were designated as Planned Area in the 2013 Plan, which was not carried forward.

 This designation is intended to support developments with a variety of uses, including residential, commercial, office, community, and educational.
-Mixed use areas can serve as a transitional between more intense commercial uses and residential and should be considered in areas with access to transit, shared use paths, or other amenities.
+Mixeduse areas can serve as a transitional between more intense commercial uses and residential and should be considered in areas with access to transit, shared use paths, or other amenities.